Sovereign Military Order of Malta: Air force

 In 1947, after the post-World War II peace treaty forbade Italy to own or operate bomber aircraft and only operate a limited number of transport aircraft, the Italian Air Force opted to transfer some of its Savoia-Marchetti SM.82 aircraft to the Sovereign Military Order of Malta, pending the definition of their exact status (the SM.82s were properly long range transport aircraft that could be adapted for bombing missions).
-These aircraft were operated by Italian Air Force personnel temporarily flying for the Order, carried the Order's roundels on the fuselage and Italian ones on the wings, and were used mainly for standard Italian Air Force training and transport missions but also for some humanitarian tasks proper of the Order of Malta (like the transport of sick pilgrims to the Lourdes sanctuary).
+These aircraft were operated by Italian Air Force personnel temporarily flying for the order, carried the order's roundels on the fuselage and Italian ones on the wings, and were used mainly for standard Italian Air Force training and transport missions but also for some humanitarian tasks proper of the Order of Malta (like the transport of sick pilgrims to the Lourdes sanctuary).
 In the early 1950s, when the strictures of the peace treaty had been much relaxed by the Allied authorities, the aircraft returned under full control of the Italian Air Force.
-One of the aircraft transferred to the Order of Malta, still with the Order's fuselage roundels, is preserved in the Italian Air Force Museum.
+One of the aircraft transferred to the Order of Malta, still with the order's fuselage roundels, is preserved in the Italian Air Force Museum.

 Logistics

 The Military Corps has become known in mainland Europe for its operation of hospital trains, a service carried out intensively during both World Wars.
-The Military Corps still operates a modern 28-car hospital train with 192 hospital beds, serviced by a medical staff of 38 medics and paramedics provided by the Order and a technical staff provided by the Italian Army's Ferrovieri Engineer Regiment.
+The Military Corps still operates a modern 28-car hospital train with 192 hospital beds, serviced by a medical staff of 38 medics and paramedics provided by the order and a technical staff provided by the Italian Army's Ferrovieri Engineer Regiment.

 Current activity

-The Sovereign Military Order of Malta has major cooperation with Alliance of the Orders of Saint John of Jerusalem.
-They monitor breaches having set up a Unrecognised Orders Monitoring Group.
+The Sovereign Military Order of Malta has major cooperation with the Alliance of the Orders of Saint John of Jerusalem.
+They monitor breaches having set up an Unrecognised Orders Monitoring Group.

 In Germany, in daughter societies of both organisations there was alleged, that there was not much concern about racism by staff in the early 2020s.

 Malteser Auslandsdienst (Malteser Foreign Service) is an organisation from Germany active in several European countries as well as South Africa and Chile.
 Malteser Aid Service was founded by the order and the German Caritas Association in Germany in 1953.

 Malteser International has more than 140 projects in 35 countries in Africa, Asia and the Americas.
 Malteser International is a division of Malteser Hilfsdienst e.V. and based in Cologne, Germany.

-Malteser International Americas is based in New York, USA.
+Malteser International Americas is based in New York, US.

 It provides emergency aid.
 It is active in Venezuela, Colombia, Haiti, but also Ukraine, Iraq, Lebanon, Syria, Kenya, South Sudan, the Democratic Republic of Congo and Myanmar, inter alia.

 In 2023, more than half its income was from the Government of Germany.
 The current membership of Malteser International consists of 27 National Associations and Priories of the Order of Malta.